What Can I Do with an Accounting Degree Besides Accounting?

 "Working on group assignments, interacting via email, chat and text with classmates helped give me an idea of how to handle working remotely on a regular basis," said Horning.
 "It helped me with organization, meeting deadlines, and ensuring everyone in the group is able to complete their sections by the deadlines."

-The degree can also help you explore the current business landscape and develop analytical, critical thinking and strong communication skills to prepare you for a variety of jobs for accounting majors, from financial planning and consulting to budget management and data analysis.
+An accounting degree can also help you explore the current business landscape and develop analytical, critical thinking and strong communication skills to prepare you for a variety of jobs for accounting majors.
+From financial planning and consulting to budget management and data analysis.

 What To Do With an Accounting Degree

 Advancing your education can prepare you to enter the fast-growing financial world.
 While many accountants pursue traditional roles, explore the jobs below to learn more about these alternative careers for accountants:

 - Budget Analyst: With a career in budget analysis, you can help organizations and businesses organize their finances, prepare budgets and monitor spending.
-In 2020, budget analysts earned a median of $78,970, and the position is projected to grow about 3% by 2029, according to BLS data.
+In 2021, budget analysts earned a median of $79,940 in 2021, and the position is projected to grow about 3% by 2031, according to BLS data.

 - Business and Financial Consultant: A degree in accounting can give you the skills you need to work as a business and financial consultant, helping entrepreneurs and small business owners find financial success.
 As a business consultant, you can help other business owners manage start-up costs and investments, create a financial plan for their business and monitor day-to-day bookkeeping.
 According to Salary.com, financial consultants earn an average of $77,971 each year.